Geely Enters Australia and New Zealand, Completing Global Presence Across Five Continents

 The Geely EX5 has already captured international attention, with successful launches in Indonesia, the Philippines, and Costa Rica.
 Its international presence continues to grow, with its first overseas deliveries occurring in Thailand in March 2025.
 By the end of 2025, Geely plans to introduce the EX5 to over 20 global markets.

 The EX5 is built on Geely’s GEA Global Intelligent Electric Architecture, which incorporates key technologies such as the Geely Short Blade Battery, CTB Structure, and an 11-in-1 Intelligent Electric Drive.
-Over the next three years, Geely intends to launch eight more NEV models based on this platform, targeting various market segments and further solidifying its competitive edge in the global electric vehicle market.
+Over the next three years, Geely intends to launch eight more new energy vehicle (NEV) models based on this platform, targeting various market segments and further solidifying its competitive edge in the global electric vehicle market.

 China produced 32.3% of the world’s cars in 2023, according to the International Organization of Motor Vehicle Manufacturers.
 In the infographic below, one can easily see how America is struggling to compete, at 11.3%.